hack4impact-upenn/project-descriptions/README.md

 - `website_url` *(optional)*: The client's official website.
 If the client doesn't have a website, leave this field blank.

+If this project has been worked on for multiple semesters, clients should be ordered from most recent to least recent, and alphabetically within the same semester.

 Project:

 - `problem`: *1-3 sentences* about the problem.
 Why did the client approach us?